-To support provincial policies relating to the optimization of infrastructure, transit and active transportation, the proposed designation and zoning facilitate a compact form of development which efficiently uses the lands, is in close proximity to transit options including bus, rapid transit, and makes efficient use of both existing roads and active transportation networks.
+To support provincial policies relating to the optimization of infrastructure, transit and active transportation, the proposed designation and zoning facilitate a compact form of development which efficiently uses the lands, is in close proximity to transit options including ION rapid transit, bus, , and makes efficient use of both existing roads and active transportation networks.
 The lands are serviced and are in proximity to parks, trails and other community uses.
 Provincial policies are in support of providing a broad range of housing.
-The proposed mixed-use development represents an attainable form of market-based housing.
+The proposed multiple dwelling development includes 100 deeply affordable dwelling units.

-Planning staff is of the opinion that the proposed application will facilitate the intensification of the subject property with a mixed-use multiple dwelling development that is compatible with the surrounding community, helps manage growth, is transit supportive and will make use of the existing infrastructure.
+Planning staff is of the opinion that the proposed application will facilitate the intensification of the subject property with an affordable housing development that is compatible with the surrounding community, helps manage growth, is transit supportive and will make use of the existing infrastructure.
 No new public roads would be required for the proposed development and Engineering staff have confirmed there is capacity in the sanitary sewer to permit intensification on the subject lands.